C$ 349 Find Cheap Flights from Toronto to France

 The average price of all round-trip flights from Toronto to France clicked on KAYAK for each day over the last 12 months.

 When flying from Toronto to France, you should consider leaving on a Sunday and avoid Fridays if you are looking for the best rates.
-For your return to Toronto, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.
+For your return to Toronto, you’ll find the best rates on Thursdays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from Toronto to France?